EliahKagan/pwent/README.md

 This was originally made as a demonstration of Perl regular expressions, consisting solely of the script now called `pwent-ext`.
-Then it grew a bit from there, including the second script that doesn't need regular expressions.
+Then it grew a bit from there, including the second script that doesn't (hardly) need regular expressions.

 It was first presented in [this old gist](https://gist.github.com/EliahKagan/bcab9d925a87ead59ce651e288a052c5),